-As mentioned earlier, Harvard system is known as the parenthetical author-date system.
-Not like APA or MLA referencing styles, the style originated in the 1880s when a professor of Zoology in Harvard University first adopted the parenthetical references.
+As mentioned earlier, Harvard citation system is known as the parenthetical author-date system.
+Not like APA or MLA referencing styles, the style originated in the 1880s when a professor of Zoology at Harvard University first adopted the parenthetical references.

 In 1903, Chernin wrote that 1903 festschrift honors to Professor Edward by his 140 students, which include Theodore Roosevelt and confirmed that the author-date referencing style is attributed to Professor Edward.
 Additionally, the festschrift also included Professor Edwards’ 1881 paper and wrote the following about the paper: ” this work introduced into zoology a proper fullness and accuracy of citation and a convenient and uniform method of referring from text to bibliography.”